-- NY DBL and PFL 2021 Benefit Provisions
+- NY DBL and PFL 2022 benefit provisions

-- NY DBL vs PFL 2021 Product Comparison Chart
+- NY DBL vs PFL 2022 product comparison chart

-- PFL coverage will be included under the disability policy New York employers are mandated to carry under the New York Disability Benefits Law (DBL).
+- PFL coverage is included under the disability policy New York employers are mandated to carry under the New York Disability Benefits Law (DBL).
 The premium cost for the coverage will be funded by employees through payroll deductions (or funded entirely by the employer if they choose).
-An annual maximum rate for the employee’s contributions will be established by the State of New York.
+An annual maximum rate for the employee’s contributions is established by the State of New York.

 - Employees are guaranteed job protection and continuation of health insurance (provided any employee contributions are continued) while on PFL.

 - The program is mandatory for all private employers, and public employers may opt-in.

 - PFL is funded through employee contributions as follows:

 - The New York Department of Financial Services (DFS) is responsible for developing the rates and rate structure for the NY Paid Family Leave program.
 Rates will be announced by September 1 each year to be effective January 1 for the upcoming calendar year.

 - Rate is based on an employee’s salary.